-Fees and Charges have been indexed at three (3) per cent unless otherwise adjusted using benchmarking, or a review of full cost recovery.
+8. Fees and Charges have been indexed at three (3) per cent unless otherwise adjusted using benchmarking, a review of full cost recovery or statutory fees.

 A full list of fees and charges is included in section six of the budget document.